m7a/lo-maenmpc/README.md

 <https://github.com/jcorporation/mpd-stickers>.

 Overall, this may well be the most advanced and modern free software MPD client available.
-Had I known in advance that myMPD would come to support ratings stickers, I would have probably not embarked on creating my own client.
+Had I known in advance that myMPD would come to support ratings in stickers, I would have probably avoided creating my own client.
 Since MAENMPC was _feature complete_ with regard to the core features by the time I noticed the presence of the stars rating feature in myMPD and since I had already been using MAENMPC for months then, I spent the additional week completing the essential features on my client rather than exploring how to port my setup to myMPD.

 myMPD provides a good fallback in case I ever want to get rid of my own player again and also seems to be a good choice to recommend to modern users in 2024.